watsonbox/exportify/README.md

 ### Re-importing Playlists

 Once playlists are saved, it's also pretty straightforward to re-import them into Spotify.
 Open up the CSV file in Excel, for example, select and copy the `spotify:track:xxx` URIs, then simply create a playlist in Spotify and paste them in.
+This has only been tested with the desktop app.

 ### Export Format